Introduction

 Section titled “Objects & Associations”Objects represent technical and business assets such as applications, servers, APIs, capabilities, and data entities.
 Associations define directional relationships between them, building the dependency graph that powers impact analysis and visualisation.

-Section titled “Integrations”Integrations connect ArchNGN to external systems such as GitHub, ingesting metadata to keep your architectural model aligned with what is actually deployed.
+Section titled “Connectors”Connectors link ArchNGN to external systems, including GitHub repositories, cloud storage (S3, Azure Blob, GCS), SharePoint documents, and read-only discovery of your AWS, Azure, and GCP estates, ingesting metadata to keep your architectural model aligned with what is actually deployed.

-Section titled “Automations”Automations are AI-powered workflows that generate architecture designs, reverse-engineer existing systems, produce implementation documentation, and review designs against best practices.
+Section titled “Workstreams”Workstreams are AI-powered workflows that generate architecture designs, reverse-engineer existing systems, produce implementation documentation, and review designs against best practices.

 Reporting

-Section titled “Reporting”Reporting provides interactive visualisations and pre-built viewpoints (graph explorer, capability models, technology portfolios, and application landscapes) to communicate architectural insight to different stakeholders.
+Section titled “Reporting”Reporting provides pre-built viewpoints (capability models, technology portfolios, application landscapes, and more) to communicate architectural insight to different stakeholders.

 Responsive Design